OpenZeppelin/openzeppelin-contracts/.changeset/eighty-hounds-promise.md

 'openzeppelin-solidity': minor
 ---

 `Strings`: Add `parseUint`, `parseInt`, `parseHex` and `parseAddress` to parse strings into numbers and addresses.
-Also provide variant of these function that parse substrings, and `tryXxx` variants that do not revert on invalid input.
+Also provide variants of these functions that parse substrings, and `tryXxx` variants that do not revert on invalid input.